marwey/ha-3tier-app-workshop/content/workshop/lab1.md

 ---
-title: "Lab 1: Setup your environment"
+title: "Lab 1: Configure the network"
 weight: 10
 ---

-## Introduction

-The intent of this workshop is to provide a set of best practices for building highly resilient Wordpress environments on Amazon Web Services (AWS)

-## Configure the network environment

 ### Create a new Virtual Private Cloud (VPC)